fairbrother-lab/LariatMapper/README.md

 - genomic_bp_context: The genomic sequence from positions -4 to +5 of the branchpoint.
 Reverse-complemented if strand is "-"
 - total_mapped_reads: The number of input reads that mapped linearly to the reference genome (identical across all rows)

-*may be multiple comma-delimited values
+*May be multiple comma-delimited values

 `template_switching_reads.tsv` columns: